SonarSource/sonarqube-quality-gate-action/README.md

 ```

-Make sure to set up `timeout-minutes` property in your step, to avoid wasting action minutes per month (see above example).
+Make sure to set up `pollingTimeoutSec` property in your step, to avoid wasting action minutes per month (see above example).
+If not provided, the default value of 300s is applied.

 When using this action with [sonarsource/sonarqube-scan](https://github.com/SonarSource/sonarqube-scan-action) action or with [C/C++ code analysis](https://docs.sonarqube.org/latest/analysis/languages/cfamily/) you don't have to provide `scanMetadataReportFile` input, otherwise you should alter the location of it.